postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/github.md

 ### Static IP support

-If your network is behind a firewall that requires IP addresses from an allowlist, you must use a static IP address to enable collection backups to GitHub on a custom domain.
+If your network is behind a firewall, you must allowlist a static IP address to enable collection backups to GitHub Enterprise Server on a custom domain.

 Contact your IT team to allowlist the following static IP in your firewall:

 * US East: `3.212.102.200`

-Once you allowlist this IP address, calls for this integration will be able to connect to your network and allow the integration to work as expected.
+Once you allowlist this IP address, the collection backup integration will be able to connect to your private network.

-> GitHub Enterprise requires the ability to reach the above IP from the network where your GitHub Enterprise server instance is hosted.
-If your server instance is in a VPC, you may need to modify the network access control list or rules there.
+> The **Backup a collection (custom domain)** integration requires the ability to reach the static IP address `3.212.102.200` from the network where your GitHub Enterprise Server instance is hosted.
+If your server instance is in a VPC, you may need to change the VPC's network access control list or rules.

 ## Troubleshooting the GitHub integration

-If your GitHub integration has issues or your data isn't pushed to GitHub, check the following requirements:
+If your GitHub integration has issues or your data isn't pushed to GitHub, make sure you've met the following requirements:

-* You added the GitHub integration in the same workspace as the content you want to push to the GitHub repo.
+* You added the GitHub integration in the same workspace as the content you want to push to the GitHub repository.
 * You selected the correct GitHub integration in Postman.
-For example, if you use a [custom domain](#backing-up-collections-to-github-on-a-custom-domain), make sure you selected the **Backup a collection (custom domain)** integration.
+For example, if you use [GitHub Enterprise Server on a custom domain](#backing-up-collections-to-github-enterprise-server), make sure you selected the **Backup a collection (custom domain)** integration.
-* You initialized your GitHub repo with a `README.md` file.
+* You initialized your GitHub repository with a `README.md` file.
 When creating a new repository, you can select the **Add a README file** check box.
-* You selected the scopes `user` and `repo` when creating your GitHub [personal access token](#generating-a-github-personal-access-token).
+* You selected the correct permissions when creating your GitHub [personal access token](#generating-a-github-personal-access-token):

+    * **Classic token** - Make sure to select the `repo` and `user` scopes.
+    * **Fine-grained token** - Make sure the token has access to the repository you want to back up to and has the following Repository permissions: `Contents (Read and write)` and `Metadata (Read-only)`.

 * The branch you specified when setting up the integration already exists on GitHub.
 Postman won't create the branch if it doesn't already exist.
 * You have permissions to push to the branch.
-* If your enterprise version of GitHub is on-premises or self-hosted, check with your IT team for [firewall requirements](#static-ip-support).
+* If your instance of GitHub Enterprise Server is on-premises or self-hosted, check with your IT team for [firewall requirements](#static-ip-support).

 Edit the integration to make any required changes.
 If the integration still doesn't work after you edit it, delete the integration and add it again.